-All fees are subject to change and Strategic Advisers has the ability to negotiate advisory fees for certain accounts.
-Strategic Advisers also could agree to waive fees, in whole or in part, in its sole discretion, including but not limited to (i) in connection with promotional efforts and other programs, including but not limited to situations designed to facilitate transitions between advisory programs; or (ii) for certain current and former employees of Fidelity.
+Additional Fee Information.
+All fees are subject to change.
+In rare circumstances, Strategic Advisers negotiates the advisory fee for certain accounts.
+Strategic Advisers could also agree to waive fees, in whole or in part, in its sole discretion, including but not limited to in connection with promotional efforts and other programs, including but not limited to situations designed to facilitate transitions between advisory programs, or for certain current and former employees of Fidelity.
 This will result in certain clients paying less than the standard fee.
-In addition, accounts with negotiated advisory fees do not receive the Credit Amount; instead, required Credit Amounts will be allocated, pro rata based on assets, among the other open Program Accounts in the Program at the time the

-Credit Amount is applied.
+If a waived or discounted fee results in a Credit Amount that is greater than the Gross Advisory Fee for a Program Account, the excess credits will not be allocated to the Program Account but will instead be allocated, pro rata based on assets, among the other open Program Accounts in the Program at the time the Credit Amount is applied.
 This operational process results in credits that would otherwise be attributable to one Program Account being received by another Program Account.
 In certain circumstances, Fidelity will manage certain other accounts in a manner substantially similar to a Program Account under arrangements that can include negotiated terms and conditions that depart from the standard service offering.

 Generally, except as described above, clients will not pay any commissions, transaction fees, or sales loads on the securities purchased in a Program Account.
 Clients are responsible for any fees resulting from the sale of securities used to fund a client's investment in a Program Account (whether such sale is inside or outside a Program Account) and any subsequent withdrawals that the client initiates.
+If mutual funds and/or ETPs purchased for a client account incur a redemption or other administrative fee as a result of not being held for a minimum time period, Fidelity can, in its sole discretion, choose to pay any such redemption fees on behalf of a Program client but is under no obligation to do so.

-The Program Fee includes fees paid to the sub-advisor for the discretionary portfolio management services provided to Program Accounts; Strategic Advisers pays the sub-advisor a portion of the Program Fee, which varies based on the amount of assets under management.
-The Program Fee does not include amounts charged with respect to a regulatory fee that applies to all sales of securities and which varies over time.
+The advisory fee includes fees paid to any applicable sub-advisor for the discretionary portfolio management services provided to Program Accounts; Strategic Advisers pays sub-advisors a portion of the Program fee, which varies based on the amount of assets under management and the applicable strategy.
+The advisory fee does not cover costs associated with implementing any recommendations provided as part of our financial planning services, other than the discretionary services provided through the Program.
+The Gross Advisory Fee does not include amounts charged with respect to a regulatory fee that applies to all sales of securities and which varies over time.
 This charge is estimated and assessed in advance; this process could lead to overestimating or underestimating the actual regulatory fee.
 To the extent that such estimated amount is greater than the actual regulatory fee, Fidelity will retain the excess.
 Account size is a factor affecting the impact of an overestimated regulatory fee.
 These charges will be reflected on statements and/or trade confirmations.